 In 2013, the Florida Legislature passed legislation that removed the Clerks of the Circuit Courts from the State appropriations process.3 The 2013 legislation requires that all court-related functions must be funded from filing fees, service charges, costs and fines retained by the Clerks.
 That portion of all fines, fees, service charges, and costs collected by the Clerks for the previous month that exceeds one-twelfth (1/12) of a Clerk's total budget must be remitted to the State.
 Those funds are deposited into the State of Florida's Clerk of the Court Trust Fund.
-For those Clerks who collect less than their approved budgets, the shortage is disbursed from the Clerks' court-related expenditures.
+For those Clerks who collect less than their approved budgets, the shortage is disbursed from the Clerks of the Court Trust Fund.
+In addition, the DFS' role was changed to providing audits of only the Clerks' court-related expenditures.